-ECO 4365 Governmental Finance 3,0
+ECO 4365 Governmental Finance 3.0

 Covers the theory of government spending and taxing policy; decision making; effects of government expenditures; effects of taxation on resource allocation; market failures; and both positive and negative externalities.
-Cross-listed as BADM 4365.
 Prerequisite: ECO 2301, and ECO 2302.